 - It is a tummy and heart-friendly guacamole with no onion recipe.

-- Vegan, lactose, and gluten-free recipe.
+- Vegan, lactose-free, and gluten-free recipe.

 - AIP-friendly recipe.

-- Perfect for nightshade intolerant.
+- Perfect for nightshade-intolerant.

 - It's a zero-oil recipe, so you won’t be stressed about consuming the calories.